divo/ddmmyyyy/README.md

 ## Features

-- **Life View**: A grid visualization of your entire life, with each square representing one day
+- **Life View**: A grid visualization of your entire life, with each square representing one week
 - **Day View**: A detailed timeline of your daily schedule with color-coded blocks
 - **Smooth Transitions**: Seamless zooming between Life and Day views
 - **Real-time Updates**: The current time indicator updates in real-time